 The best time to visit Death Valley National Park is in December.

-In December, average highs are in the 70s with lows in the 40s at night, making it comfortable for enjoying the park’s low elevation areas.
+During the winter, the average daytime highs are in the 70s with lows in the 40s at night, making it comfortable for enjoying the park’s low elevation areas.

-Death Valley National Park, which gets its name from the blistering heat it experiences each summer, is by far the hottest and driest of the national parks.
+Death Valley National Park gets its name from the blistering heat it experiences each summer.
+It is the hottest and driest of the national parks in the United States.

 Best time for good weather